danyul/ionical/README.md

     (e.g., categorize events whose start time falls between
     range Xpm-Ypm as being "Workshift A" events, and those
     between Qpm and Rpm as being "Workshift B" events).
-  - Export events for multiple calendars to CSV in a
+  - Export filtered events from calendars to CSV files,
-    user-specified format, filtered on user-specified
+    using user-specified filter criteria (e.g., workshifts)
-    classications criteria (e.g., workshifts).
+    and user-specified formatting.
 - Limitations:
   - At present, ionical only deals with icalendar start times
     and summary text fields.
 Other icalendar fields are ignored.